 - Top the third layer with the 3 remaining tortillas.

 - Cover tightly with foil and bake for 20 minutes.

-- Top with lots of shredded lettuce and tomato, or serve them on the side.
+- To serve, top with lots of shredded lettuce and tomato, or serve them on the side.

 Note: There's lots more on this recipe in my blog, Click here.